 - Information recall.
 If you try to learn while in a poor frame of mind, you’ll struggle to remember what you learned at a later date.
 In other words, any time spent learning in a negative mindset is wasted.

-If you already commute to work—and even if you don’t—adding drive time to your day can make learning a chore.
+If you already commute to work (and even if you don’t), adding drive time to your day can make learning a chore.
 Even if you’re just driving around the block to a community learning center, you have to factor in that time when considering the value of the course.

-For instance, you could listen to audio recordings of your course while doing the following:
+You can also listen to audio recordings of your course while doing the following: